elucian/bee/syntax/overview.md

 ## Control Flow

-Bee has 4 control flow statements {if, case, cycle, trial }:
+Bee has 3 control flow statements {if, when, cycle }:

-## IF Conditionals
+## Conditional

 A conditional is using "if" keyword to control one statement.
 Observe that "if" is not itself a full statement only an augment.